pameruoso/AzSUpdateNotification/README.md

 while ($true){

 #check if the PEP session is still valid.
-If Broken/Disconnected build a new one.
+If Broken/Disconnected/Null build a new one.
-if ($session_bot.State -eq "Broken" -or $session_bot.State -eq "Disconnected"){
+if ($session_bot.State -ne "Opened"){
 #Clean all sessions
 Get-PSSession |  Remove-PSSession
 #build a new session